Smoothback Angelshark

 About the Species

 The smoothback angelshark is a cartilaginous fish similar to a ray or skate.
 The species once occurred in waters throughout the Mediterranean Sea and along the eastern Atlantic, from Morocco to Angola.
 It is no longer observed in many areas of the Mediterranean and is rare throughout the rest of its range.
-The main threat to the smoothback angelshark is commercial fishing, particularly by demersal fisheries, like trawl fisheries, that primarily operate in depths where the smoothback angelshark occur.
+The main threat to the smoothback angelshark is commercial fishing, particularly by bottom- trawl fisheries that operate in depths where the species occurs.
 In 2016, NOAA Fisheries listed the species as endangered under the Endangered Species Act.

 Appearance

-Angelsharks are recognized by their batoid shape (similar to a ray or skate).
-The smoothback angelshark can be distinguished from other angelsharks by its big thorns, sharp, tooth-like structures on the skin, that are present on the snout and above the eyes, a first dorsal fin that originates well behind the pelvic rear tips, and noticeable white spots in symmetrical patterns on the pectoral fins and body.
+Angel sharks, written as one word when referring to the species, are characterized by their flattened, batoid shape (similar to a ray or skate).
+The smoothback angelshark can be distinguished from other angel sharks by thorns, which are sharp, tooth-like structures that occur on the skin of the snout and above the eyes but are absent from their smooth back.
+The first dorsal fin originates well behind the tips of the pelvic fins, and white spots occur in symmetrical patterns on its pectoral fins and along the length of its body.

 Behavior and Diet